v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_05_Lab4_Ex2_Implement_Identity_Synch.md

 22. Leave LON-DC1 open as it will be used in the next exercise.

 ### Task 2 - Create Group Accounts to Test Synchronization

 To test the manual, forced synchronization process, you will also set up several group scenarios to verify whether the forced synchronization function is working in Azure AD Connect.
 You will create a new security group, and you will update the group members in an existing, built-in security group, all within Adatum’s on-premises environment.

 Each group will be assigned several members.
 After the forced synchronization, you will validate that you can see the new security group in Microsoft 365 and that its members were synced up from the on-premises group to the cloud group.
 You will also validate that you can NOT see the built-in security group in Microsoft 365, even though you added members to it in Adatum's on-premises environment.
 Built-in groups are predefined security groups that are located under the Builtin container in Active Directory Users and Computers.
-They are created automatically when you create an Active Directory domain, and you can use these groups to control access to shared resources and delegate specific domain-wide administrative roles.
-However, they are not synchronized to Microsoft 365, even after adding members to them within their on-premises AD group.
-You will validate this functionality in this task.
+They are created automatically when you create an Active Directory domain, and you can use these groups to control access to shared resources and delegate specific domain-wide administrative roles. **However, they are NOT synchronized to Microsoft 365, even after adding members to them within their on-premises AD group.** You will validate this functionality in this task.

 1. You should still be logged into **LON-DC1** as the **Administrator** from the prior task.